SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 ### Further Reading About Git

-Although this page that you are reading tries to introduce some Git concepts, the following resources are highly recommended:
+Although this writers' guide tries to introduce some Git concepts, the following resources are highly recommended:

 - [Learn git concepts, not commands](https://dev.to/unseenwizzard/learn-git-concepts-not-commands-4gjc)
 - [Pro Git](https://git-scm.com/book/en/v2)